jaredrcarlson/fs-journal/journal/04/reflection.md

 ## Prompts
 - What went well this week?
+I'm feeling really good about API CRUD methods

 - What did you learn that was a shock or surprise?
+No surprises this week

 - What are you struggling with?
+No struggles this week

 - What would you count as a victory?
+I was able to get my labs functional this week